Code-Institute-Submissions/DannyGilligan-battleship-rescue/README.md

 <br>
 If the user completes the mission in 'Battleship: Rescue' successfully, the narrative leads up to an abrupt change in the direction of the war.
 <br><br>
 This allows a natural sequel mission to be developed, perhaps in the form of a timed mission where the user has to destroy as many enemy ships as possible, this would have a points scoring system, with different classes of enemy ships having different scores associated with them.
-Destroying certain types of ships would allow grant the user extra time.<br><br>Also, at stages during the timed mission, the enemy could call in reinforcements which would appear on the battle grid on coordinates that were previously marked as 'missed shots'.
+Destroying certain types of ships would grant the user extra time.<br><br>Also, at stages during the timed mission, the enemy could call in reinforcements which would appear on the battle grid on coordinates that were previously marked as 'missed shots'.
 <br><br>
 </details>